There’s a vast difference between residing in a country and truly being part of it.

 Being legally recognized as a citizen in Andorra is reasonably challenging since the principal requisite for adults is residing in the country for long periods of time.

 There’s no easy method to obtain nationality, such as one where you make a generous deposit to the government and you’re given a passport a few months later.
-Unlike countries such as Malta and Montenegro, Andorra doesn’t have a citizenship by investment program like this.
+Unlike countries such as Malta and Montenegro, Andorra doesn’t have a citizenship by investment program.

 Despite that, it is still possible to become an Andorran citizen.